 Do you want to try an authentic African dish?
 Ugali is arguably the most common food in Kenyan households and is one of the few dishes which can be found in various African countries.
 Since the Portuguese introduced maize in Kenya during the 18th century, Ugali has become a crucial component in the local cuisines of East Africa.

-Ugali is one of the traditional African meals which require no cutlery – you eat it with your hands!
+Ugali is one of the traditional African meals which require basic ingredients and no cutlery – you eat it with your hands!
 You prepare it by simply adding flour to boiled water and then mixing it until it forms a white or yellow cake with a thick consistency.
-You can eat ugali with various meats, vegetables, or sauces.
+You can eat it with various meats, vegetables, or sauces.

-Initially introduced by the Portuguese, Ugali is a true African classic!
+Initially introduced by Portuguese traders, Ugali is a true African classic!
 Ugali is one of the many African dishes which have their origins in the traditional cuisines of various ethnic groups across the continent.
-Ugali is original from the Luhya people, who live in western Kenya.
-However, people from all over Africa eat it, and has even become popular in parts of Europe and America.
+This is originally from the Luhya people, who live in western Kenya.
+However, people from all over Africa eat it and has even become popular in parts of Europe and America.

 Water: For 4 servings, you need 4 cups of water.

-Maize Flour: Ugali is made out of maize flour, so you’ll need to get your hands on some if you want to try this recipe.
-You can find maize flour at most African grocery stores or online.
+Maize Flour: This is made out of maize flour, so you’ll need to get your hands on some if you want to try this recipe.
+You can find them at most African grocery stores or online.
+You can substitute yellow cornmeal or other types of flour but you will need to adjust the cooking time and water amount accordingly.

 Salt: If you want some extra taste, add a pinch of salt to the mixture for flavor.

-Butter/Margarine: Optional – Adding butter or margarine will give your Ugali a richer flavor and make it a bit more indulgent!
+Butter/Margarine: Optional – Adding butter or margarine will give this recipe a richer flavor and make it a bit more indulgent!
+You can use either one and it’s up to you how much you would like to add.

-Slowly add the maize flour to the boiling water and constantly stir until the mixture thickens and forms into a cake-like consistency.
-If it becomes too thick, add more water until you reach the consistency you desire.
+1. Slowly add maize flour to boiling water and keep stirring constantly until the mixture is thicker than mashed potatoes and thickens into a cake-like consistency.

 Cooking Tips

-- For a softer Ugali, add more water.
+- To make it softer, add more water.

-- To avoid small lumps, stir the mixture constantly while adding the maize flour.
+- To avoid small lumps, stir the mixture constantly while adding the flour.

 - If the mixture becomes too thick, add more water until you reach the consistency you desire.